James Baldwin: Birth and family

-James Baldwin referred to his stepfather simply as "father" throughout his life, but David Sr. and James had an extremely difficult relationship and nearly resorted to physical fights on several occasions.
-(Note: Baldwin learned that he was not his father's biological son through overhearing a comment to that effect during one of his parents' conversations late in 1940.
-He tearfully recounted this fact to Emile Capouya, with whom he went to school.)
-"They fought because James read books, because he liked movies, because he had white friends", all of which, David Baldwin thought, threatened James's "salvation".
-According to one biographer, David Baldwin also hated white people and "his devotion to God was mixed with a hope that God would take revenge on them for him."
+James referred to his stepfather simply as "father" throughout his life.
+He learned that he was not his father's biological son through overhearing a comment to that effect during one of his parents' conversations late in 1940.
+He tearfully recounted this fact to Emile Capouya, with whom he went to school.
+David Sr. and James had an extremely difficult relationship and nearly resorted to physical fights on several occasions; according to biographer David Leeming "They fought because James read books, because he liked movies, because he had white friends", all of which, David Baldwin thought, threatened James's "salvation".
+According to another biographer, David Baldwin hated white people, and "his devotion to God was mixed with a hope that God would take revenge on them for him."
 (Note: It is in describing his father's searing hatred of white people that comes one of Baldwin's most noted quotes: "Hatred, which could destroy so much, never failed to destroy the man who hated and this was an immutable law.")
 During the 1920s and 1930s, David worked at a soft-drink bottling factory, although he was eventually laid off from the job.
 As his anger and hatred eventually tainted his sermons, he was less in demand as a preacher.
 David sometimes took out his anger on his family and the children were afraid of him, though this was to some degree balanced by the love lavished on them by their mother.

 David Baldwin grew paranoid near the end of his life.
 He was committed to a mental asylum in 1943 and died of tuberculosis on July 29 of that year, the same day Emma had their last child, Paula.
 James, at his mother's urging, visited his dying stepfather the day before and came to something of a posthumous reconciliation with him in his essay "Notes of a Native Son".
 In the essay, he wrote: "in his outrageously demanding and protective way, he loved his children, who were black like him and menaced like him."
 David Baldwin's funeral was held on James's 19th birthday, around the same time that the Harlem riot began.